jnozzi/cocoadev.com/markdown/EmbeddedPythonProblem.md

 December 15, 2007

-Please excuse me if you think this is a Python problem and not one for General/CocoaDev, but I'm trying to put an embedded Python interpreter into Objective-C and I get to watch it crash every time when importing the General/PyObjC libraries.
+Please excuse me if you think this is a Python problem and not one for CocoaDev, but I'm trying to put an embedded Python interpreter into Objective-C and I get to watch it crash every time when importing the PyObjC libraries.
 Here's the simplest possible code that causes the crash:

 Py_Initialize();
 PyRun_SimpleString("import objc");